Olivia Gatwood: Early life and education

 Olivia Gatwood was born in Albuquerque, New Mexico on February 23, 1992.
 Her mother, Jill, is a sex educator and H.I.V. epidemiologist and her father, Byron, is a middle school teacher.
 She spent three years in Port of Spain, Trinidad and Tobago where she began writing poetry at age 11 at the suggestion of a librarian.

 Gatwood's continued interest in poetry stemmed from her use of the art form as an outlet for her emotions; in an interview she explained, "teenagers have a lot of feelings and thoughts, but are often told that there's no space for those things to exist.
 But spoken word is the exact opposite.
 The more you can express, the better."

 While still in high school, Gatwood led a collection of women who reported a local bakery to the U.S. Equal Employment Opportunity Commission for sexual harassment and won a settlement of over $10,000.

 Gatwood graduated from the Pratt Institute's fiction program in 2015.

 Career

 Gatwood is a poet, writer, activist, speaker, and educator on topics that include sexual assault prevention and recovery.
 Gatwood was a finalist at Brave New Voices, Women of the World and the National Poetry Slam.
 Her performances have been featured on HBO, Huffington Post, MTV, VH1, and BBC among others.
 Her work has been featured in Muzzle Magazine, The Winter Tangerine Review, Poetry City U.S.A., Tinderbox Poetry Journal, and The Missouri Review.

 Gatwood and fellow poet Megan Falley created an interactive show called Speak Like a Girl, a traveling poetry show that focuses on gender issues, body image, growing up and other topics.
 The pair has performed "Speak Like a Girl" in cities across the United States, including Chicago, New York, Los Angeles, and Detroit.

 Gatwood is the author of two poetry collections, New American Best Friend (2017) and Life of the Party (2019).
 She also contributed to Woke: A Young Poet's Call to Justice (2020, with Mahogany L. Browne and Elizabeth Acevedo).
-Her first novel, Whoever You Are, Honey, is set to be released by The Dial Press at Random House in early 2022.
+Her first novel, Whoever You Are, Honey, was released by The Dial Press at Random House in 2024.
+It was named one of Vogue's best books of 2024.

 Works

 New American Best Friend

 After numerous published poems, Gatwood presented her first published collection, New American Best Friend.
 In it, Gatwood wrote about her childhood, the transition from teenage years to young adulthood, her views on gender and sexuality, and the violence and joys in her life.
-She has said that she wrote the poems in the book as "an effort to celebrate ones body", and included the short poems "Ode to my Bitch Face", "Like Us, and "The First Shave".
+“One more thing when they call you a bitch, say thank you. say thank you, very much.” quote from the book.

 In 2017, New American Best Friend was nominated for the Goodreads Choice Awards Best Poetry.